aigzhusmart/MOD/README.md

-# MOD: General Self-Supervised Training Framework to Accelerate Hybrid Transformer for 3D Medical Image Segmentation
+# Online Self-distillation and Self-modeling for 3D Brain Tumor Segmentation

 > More details of this project will be released soon.